 If you have joined – or started – a club or organization in your school or community related to advocacy, equity and justice, then this is the question for you!
 Describe not just the group or population for whom you are advocating, but give more information about you.
 Why did you join this group?
 Why was this cause important to you?
 How did supporting others affect you personally?
 Will this carry over to your time at Villanova?
 You can also answer this question if you have helped just one person in your community – perhaps someone was bullied or mistreated, and you helped that individual.
 Remember, this is a chance to demonstrate to the university who you are and how you have made a difference to others.

-In the Villanova community, we believe that we all learn from one another.
+In the Villanova community, we learn from one another.
 What is a lesson in life that you have learned that you would want to share with others?

 The lesson you want to share with admissions officers can be anything!
 When brainstorming topics for this essay, don’t just consider large, life-changing lessons; instead, sometimes a small and simple lesson can be just as important and meaningful.
 When you come up with a lesson that you want to share, give some color and details: Who taught you this lesson and why?
 What did you personally learn from the lesson, either literally or figuratively?
 Why was it an important lesson for you to learn at all?
 How have you changed or improved, if at all, because of this lesson?
 The question asks you simply about the lesson, but push yourself to answer these questions as well as why you think it is important for others to know this lesson too.

-Why do you want to call Villanova your new home and how will you become part of our community?
+Prompt: Why do you want to call Villanova your new home and become part of our community?

 Don’t just tell Villanova admissions officers why VU is such a fantastic university.
 (They already know that!
 After all, they work there – and many of them attended the university.)
 Instead, you need to describe why Nova is a great fit for you.
 Why are you interested in attending?
 Is it the location?
 The beautiful campus?
 Be specific: What about its location or campus appeals to you?
 What about academics, majors, programs or professors?
 Perhaps it’s their basketball team that first got you interested in Villanova, but then you realized it’s one of the best business schools in the country?
 If you get a chance to visit the campus, you absolutely should – and take notes and pictures on your visit to jog your memory as you write this essay.
 Related to this, you should closely review the viewbook that you receive in the mail to learn more about VU, attend an online information session, and even talk to students about their experiences.
 All of this will let Nova know that you are indeed a great match.